FOREX-Dollar heads for biggest monthly drop in a decade as virus fuels U.S. economy fears | Business

 The dollar extended its dramatic fall on Friday, putting it on course for its biggest monthly drop in a decade as investors fretted that a rebound in the U.S. economy would be derailed by the struggle to stem the coronavirus epidemic.

-Weakness in the U.S. currency propelled the euro higher, with the single currency touching $1.19, its strongest since May 2018, and enjoying its best month since September 2010.
-Confidence in the U.S. currency was undermined further after U.S. President Donald Trump on Thursday raised the possibility of delaying the nation's November presidential election.
+Weakness in the U.S. currency propelled the euro higher, with the single currency touching $1.19, its strongest since May 2018, and enjoying its biggest monthly gain since September 2010.
+Confidence in the dollar was undermined further after U.S. President Donald Trump on Thursday raised the possibility of delaying the November presidential election.

 That came on the same day advance gross domestic product (GDP) data showed contraction of an annualised 32.9% in the second quarter, the quickest pace since the Great Depression.
-The dollar index slid to as low as 92.546, levels last seen in May 2018.
+The dollar index slid as low as 92.546 in early trading on Friday, a level last seen in May 2018, before recovering to trade flat at 92.847.

 "Disinflationary pressure from the unprecedented hit to demand alongside the strengthening euro will keep pressure on the ECB to deliver further policy stimulus," MUFG analyst Lee Hardman said.
-The dollar's drop this month has given currencies that were hit hard in March and April, when investors rushed for the safety of the greenback as panic over the coronavirus gripped markets, space to rebound.
+The dollar's drop this month has created space for a rebound in currencies hit hard in March, when investors rushed for the safety of the greenback as panic over the coronavirus gripped markets.

-The Swiss franc extended its rally against the dollar, with the U.S. currency losing another 0.3% to 0.9057 francs , its weakest since early 2015.
-(Additional reporting by Hideyuki Sano in Tokyo; Editing by Jan Harvey)
+The Swiss franc extended its rally against the dollar, with the U.S. currency at its weakest since early 2015 and last down another 0.1% at 0.9077 francs.
+(Additional reporting by Hideyuki Sano in Tokyo Editing by Jan Harvey and David Holmes)

 - READ MORE ON: